-METALWORKING (Male/Female) NONPERFORMANCE EVENT
+METALWORKING (Male/Female)

 Entries in this category must be made of METAL ONLY.
 Items may be made from any type of metal.
 The student may use any type of power tool needed (nippers, welders, grinder, etc.) to form the entry.
 Items may not exceed three feet in any direction (length, width, and height).
-Craft items such as book ends, belt buckles, penholders, etc., are not acceptable.
+Two-piece items, such as bookends, belt buckles, penholders, etc., are not acceptable.
 Weapons are not acceptable (knives, swords, maces, axes, guns, etc.).